 Start the job search early

-The job market is fierce right now, and teens may find themselves in competition with much more qualified candidates.
+The job market can be fierce, and teens may find themselves in competition with much more qualified candidates.
 Encourage them to start applying early for seasonal work and be prepared to send out more than one application.

 Lean on relationships